Candida auris Infection

 How can Candida auris infection be prevented?

-To prevent C. auris infection, people should regularly wash hands with soap and water or use an alcohol-based hand sanitizer (if hands are not visibly soiled) to keep them clean.
-Healthcare providers should follow infection prevention and control measures, such as the proper use of gowns and gloves.
-Because C. auris can live on surfaces in healthcare environments, regular cleaning and disinfection of the environment with products that are effective against C. auris are also important.
-When a patient with C. auris is transferred to another healthcare facility, the receiving facility should be notified of the patient’s infection or colonization status so that the appropriate infection prevention and control measures can be promptly used.
+TTo prevent C. auris infection, people should wash their hands.
+Use soap and water, or an alcohol-based hand sanitizer if hands are not soiled.
+Healthcare providers should follow infection prevention and control measures.
+This includes the proper use of gowns and gloves.
+C. auris can live on surfaces in healthcare settings.
+Clean and disinfect the environment on a regular basis.
+Use products that kill C. auris.
+When a healthcare provider transfers a patient with C. auris, they must notify the receiving facility of the infection.
+This allows for the prompt use of the right infection control measures.

 What if I have Candida auris?

-Be sure to notify your healthcare provider every time you go to a medical visit, hospital, nursing home, or dialysis clinic.
-Bring this paper if you need help remembering the name of the fungus.
+Notify all your healthcare providers.
+Bring this paper if you need help remembering the name of the germ.

 Follow your healthcare provider’s instructions.
-If your provider prescribes you antifungal medicines, take them exactly as instructed and finish the full course, even if you feel better.
+If your provider prescribes you antifungal medicines, take them exactly as directed.
 Follow any other medical or hygiene advice your provider gives you.

 What if I am caring for someone with Candida auris at home?

 Family members who are healthy have a low chance of C. auris infection.
-C. auris is mainly a problem among people who are already sick with multiple medical problems and have spent a lot of time being cared for in healthcare settings.
+C. auris mainly affects people with many medical problems.
+It is a problem for those who have spent a lot of time in healthcare settings.

-Family members or others caring for patients with C. auris infection should regularly clean hands before and after touching the patient or touching medical devices.
-Handwashing is particularly important if the caregiver is caring for more than one sick person at home.
-Gloves should be used when contact with body fluids or blood is possible.
-Family members and caregivers should also ask and remind healthcare providers to wash their hands.
+Family or caregivers of patients with C. auris must wash their hands before and after touching the patient or medical devices.
+Handwashing is crucial if the caregiver cares for many sick people at home.
+Use gloves if contact with body fluids or blood is possible.
+Family and caregivers should ask and remind others to wash their hands.

 How can I learn more about Candida auris infection?